pmatulis/oasis/index.md

 ### The practice

-The practice consists of exercises that are done standing, in a chair, and on the floor.
+The practice consists of exercises that are done standing, in a chair, and sometimes on the floor.
 They are primarily done as movements but they can also be stationary (static postures).
 They all have as objectives to:

 * open the joints
 * lengthen the sinews